 I try to convince myself that JFK was right.
 But, regrettably, I see the same hurt written across generations.
 It seems our compulsion for waging war supersedes our inclination to heal.
 And while their verse may help the individual poets to express what they saw and its impact, the bigger picture remains unchanged.

-I’m starting to believe that maybe the lyrics in the old Edwin Starr song said it best:
+I’m starting to believe that maybe the lyrics in the 1970 song sung by Edwin Starr said it best:

 “War, what is it good for?